ningchencontact/azure-docs.zh-tw/articles/search/search-howto-concurrency.md

     class Program
     {
         // This sample shows how ETags work by performing conditional updates and deletes
-        // on an Azure Search index.
-        static void Main(string[] args)
+        // on an Azure Cognitive Search index. static void Main(string[] args)
         {
             IConfigurationBuilder builder = new ConfigurationBuilder().AddJsonFile("appsettings.json");